What Are Your Rights If (When) A Police Officer Pulls You Over?- Jacqui Ford law oklahoma city

 How long can you be pulled over?

-There is no set time, so long as it is reasonable.
-An officer may pull you over for a short period of time, long enough to determine if you have committed a crime, if you’re wanted by the police, or if there is any reason to ticket you or arrest you.
 For example, a police officer can’t pull you over for suspicion of driving drunk and compel you to sit on the side of the road for an hour until he thinks you’ve sobered up enough to drive.
-Likewise, you can’t be forced to sit on the side of the road and wait for two hours until a K-9 unit can come do a drug sniff on your car.
+Likewise, you can’t be forced to sit on the side of the road and wait for two hours until a K-9 unit can come to do a drug sniff on your car.

-You’re not required to show a police officer your ID simply because she’s asked for it.
-Citizens aren’t required to have government-issued IDs, much less carry them on their person at all times.
 However, if you’re driving a vehicle, you have to produce your license and registration, because drivers must have an active, valid driver’s license to drive and the vehicle must have a valid registration to be on the road.

-An officer only needs reasonable suspicion to pull you over and detain you for a short period.
 Being detained, however, doesn’t give the officer permission to enter your vehicle.
-This means leaning in, reaching in, or putting a flashlight in the vehicle to shine it on persons or the car itself.
+This includes the officer leaning in, reaching in, or putting a flashlight in the vehicle to shine it on persons or the car itself.

-The answer is it depends.
 The Fourth Amendment protects against unlawful searches and seizures.
 A police officer doesn’t have a right to search your car simply because you’ve been detained, so the police officer must have a permissible reason to search your vehicle.

 The police can search your car if: